l33t-xyz/clan.l33t.xyz/README.md

 Instructions coming soon.
 For now, if you are interested, please shoot an email to <clan@l33t.xyz>, or in Aardwolf, send a tell to `Ruhamah`.

+# Customization

+The site will eventually be fully customizable.
+Currently, the customizations are around hero (header) images, and themes (current choices are: `default`, `dark-forest`, and `dark-steel-blue`).

 # Architecture

 - Live website: <https://clan.l33t.xyz> (Fallback: <http://clan-l33t-xyz.vercel.app>)